OpenBB-finance/OpenBB/website/content/terminal/reference/economy/qa/bw.md

 ---
 title: bw
-description: Box and Whisker Plot (bw) page instructs users on the usage of bw in Python, explains the parameters, and offers a view of a bw plot.
+description: "Box and Whisker Plot (bw) page instructs users on the usage of bw in" Python, explains the parameters, and offers a view of a bw plot.
 Promotes understanding of data visualization.
 keywords: